cloud-bulldozer/benchmark-operator/docs/couchbase.md

 apiVersion: benchmark.example.com/v1alpha1
 kind: Benchmark
 metadata:
-  name: example-benchmark
+  name: example-couchbase-infra
   namespace: ripsaw
 spec:
-  couchbase:
+  infrastructure:
+    name: couchbase
     # To disable couchbase, set servers.size to 0
     # Typical deployment size is 3
+    args:
       servers:
         size: 3
       storage:
         use_persistent_storage: True
         class_name: "rook-ceph-block"
         volume_size: 10Gi
 ```

-If you set `spec.couchbase.stroage.use_persistent_storage` to `true`, then you will need to provide a valid
+If you set `storage.use_persistent_storage` to `true`, then you will need to provide a valid
-StorageClass name for `spec.couchbase.storage.class_name` and a valid volume size for `spec.couchbase.storage.volume_size`.
+StorageClass name for `storage.class_name` and a valid volume size for `storage.volume_size`.

 Setting up a StorageClass is outside the scope of this documentation.